webpack/webpack.js.org/content/guides/development.md

 ### Using webpack-dev-middleware

 `webpack-dev-middleware` is a wrapper that will emit files processed by webpack to a server.
-It's actually used in the `webpack-dev-server` itself, but if you want to use it with a different configuration (e.g. with `express`), you can use the middleqware.
+This is used in `webpack-dev-server` internally, however it's available as a separate package to allow more custom setups if desired.
+We'll take a look at an example that combines webpack-dev-middleware with an express server.

 Let's install `express` and `webpack-dev-middleware` so we can get started: